-Jim and I decided to get a trail mail in Kremmling and do some more single track since we'd gotten off to a late start.
+Jim and I decided to get a trail map in Kremmling and do some more single track since we'd gotten off to a late start.
 We got to the trailhead just ahead of an afternoon thunderstorm.
 Dark clouds and rolling thunder chased us off the ridge just a few miles into the ride.
-We raced the rain back to the motor home.
+We raced the rain back to the motorhome.
 We won by a nose.

 Previous Entry Next Entry Great Divide Menu Home